abdullahxyz85/demo_py/README.md

 ## 🚀 Features

-- **AI Chatbot:** Ask legal questions and get instant answers.
+- **AI-Powered Legal Chat:** Instantly ask legal questions and get expert-level answers from the AI assistant.
-- **Document Analysis:** Upload legal documents for AI-powered summaries and risk analysis.
+- **Document Upload & Analysis:** Upload contracts or legal documents and receive detailed summaries, risk analysis, and recommendations.
+- **Real-Time WebSocket Chat:** Enjoy seamless, real-time conversations with the AI for a smooth user experience.
+- **Legal Document Highlighting:** Key terms and risks are visually highlighted for easy review.
-- **Team Section:** Meet the minds behind LawCo AI.
+- **Team Showcase:** Meet the innovators behind LawCo AI in a dedicated team section.
-- **Modern UI:** Responsive, accessible, and visually appealing.
-- **Particles & Animations:** Engaging background effects.
-- **Demo Section:** See LawCo AI in action with sample chat and analysis.
-- **GitHub Integration:** Quick access to the project repository.
+- **Modern, Responsive UI:** Fully responsive design with beautiful gradients, animations, and accessibility in mind.
+- **Customizable Particle Background:** Engaging, law-themed animated backgrounds for a unique look.
+- **Easy GitHub Access:** Direct link to the open-source repository for collaboration and transparency.

 ---